-- Become the first, multi-specialty affiliate of Diabetes Center of Excellence which is affiliated with Harvard Medical School in Boston, Massachusetts. - NCQA recognition as a Tier III Patient-Centered Medical Home for each of our clinics. - NCQA recognition in their Diabetes Recognition Program for all three clinics. - Accreditation Association for Ambulatory Healthcare (AAAHC) accreditation for Ambulatory Care. - AAAHC accreditation for Medical Home. - URAC accreditation as a Medical Home and Ambulatory Care
+• Become the first, multi-specialty affiliate of Joslin Diabetes Center which is affiliated with Harvard Medical School in Boston, Massachusetts.

+- NCQA recognition as a Tier III Patient-Centered Medical Home for each of our clinics. - NCQA recognition in their Diabetes Recognition Program for all three clinics. - Accreditation Association for Ambulatory Healthcare (AAAHC) accreditation for Ambulatory Care. - AAAHC accreditation for Medical Home.

 SETMA is currently engaged in expanding our electronic tools which will further our mission of providing coordinated, integrated, evidenced-based care to the population we serve, which is the most vulnerable in our community.
-We agree with the thrust of the proposal regarding the need to investigate more fully with your Center's researchers how we can optimize the performance of both the EHR and patient-center care initiatives.
+We agree with the thrust of the proposal regarding the need to investigate more fully with your Center 's researchers how we can optimize the performance of both the EHR and patient-center care initiatives.